tobilg/docker-chronos/README.md

       -e CHRONOS_MESOS_MASTER=zk://192.168.0.100:2181/mesos \
       -e CHRONOS_HOSTNAME=192.168.0.100 \
       -e CHRONOS_ZK_HOSTS=192.168.0.100:2181 \
-      -p 8081:8080 \
+      -p 8081:8081 \
       -t tobilg/chronos:latest

 The web frontend will then be accessible on the Docker host's port `8081`.
-Be aware that Marathon also uses the port `8080`, that's why it can be necessary to remap the Chronos port.
+Be aware that Marathon also uses the port `8080`, that's why the default Chronos port was remapped to 8081.

 ### Time
 If you want to pass-in the Docker host's time, you can add the `-v /etc/localtime:/etc/localtime:ro` parameter during startup.